PROGRAM prepbufr

 • go to the NSF NCAR/NCEP reanalysis archive.

-• Select the year you are interested in.
+• Click on Complete File List link and Select the year you are interested in.

 • Depending on the year the format of the filenames change, but they should contain the year, usually as 2 digits, the month, and then either the start/stop day for weekly files, or the letters A and B for semi-monthly files.